WalletConnect/walletconnect-docs/docs/specs/clients/core/pairing/pairing-methods.md

 ---

-## 4. Peer B matches an inner array and does not partically match the other inner array
+## 4. Peer B matches an inner array and does not partially match the other inner array

 ### Peer A's pairing uri:
     uri = "...methods=[wc_sessionPropose],[wc_authRequest]"